 Martha Stowe and Laurie Wheeler

-Current Status of Lawsuit: The Beacon Center was victorious as the state legislature temporarily repealed the licensing requirement for animal massage.
+Current Status of Lawsuit: The Beacon Center was victorious as the state legislature repealed the licensing requirement for animal massage.

 Stowe v.
 Board of Veterinary Medical Examiners